 January 31

-It is not just food that has a national day celebrated with it during January.
+It is not just food and drinks that have national days celebrating them during January.
 All sorts of topics get made into national days.

 Check out this list of national days of January for the complete list of days to celebrate.